DHANUNJAY965/wavetalks-Real-time-Containerized-web-Application/README.md

 ## Getting Started with docker image locally

-Pull the Docker image:   docker pull devdhanunjay/wavetalks Run the Docker container: docker run -p 3000:3000 -p 3003:3003 devdhanunjay/wavetalks Make sure ports 3000 and 3003 are available on your machine.
+1.Pull the Docker image:   docker pull devdhanunjay/wavetalks 2.Run the Docker container: docker run -p 3000:3000 -p 3003:3003 devdhanunjay/wavetalks
+3.Make sure ports 3000 and 3003 are available on your machine.
-Open your web browser and go to http://localhost:3000 to view the application.
+4.Open your web browser and go to http://localhost:3000 to view the application.

 ## Getting Started